rcuocolo/PROSTATEx_masks/README.md

 Full exam DICOM files are retrievable through the Cancer Imaging Archive at: [https://wiki.cancerimagingarchive.net/display/Public/SPIE-AAPM-NCI+PROSTATEx+Challenges](https://wiki.cancerimagingarchive.net/display/Public/SPIE-AAPM-NCI+PROSTATEx+Challenges)

-### Prostate and zonal masks
+### Prostate and zonal anatomy masks

-The files are in compressed NIFTI (.nii.gz) format.
+The files are in compressed NIFTI (.nii.gz) format, and all segmentations have been performed on axial T2 images (n = 204 exams).
 Each filename contains the following information (separated by underscores):

 - "PROSTATEx Patient ID"